octopus-network/oyster/tutorial/README.md

 ## Write an ERC-20 Token Contract

-Let's write a smart contract that allows you to mint a token for a price.
-This smart contract relies on a couple of standard [OpenZeppelin contracts](https://docs.openzeppelin.com/contracts/4.x/) and install the library with the following command:
+Let's write an ERC-20 token contract that relies on a couple of standard [OpenZeppelin contracts](https://docs.openzeppelin.com/contracts/4.x/).
+And you can install the OpenZeppelin library with the following command:

 ```
     npm install @openzeppelin/contracts